C-Higgins/Go/README.md

 # Structure
 ## /app
+### /app/assets
-JS and CSS files, including the clientside websocket code and react components, are served from app/assets.
+JS and CSS files, including the clientside websocket code and react components

+### /app/channels
-Channels contains the server side websocket code.
+The server side websocket code.

+### /app/controllers
-Controllers handle all logic involving a URL change or a CRUD action.
+All logic involving a URL change or a CRUD action.
 Also contains code for handling sessions.

+### /app/helpers
-Helpers contain the implementations of controller logic in the form of helper methods.
+The implementations of controller logic in the form of helper methods.

-Jobs / Mailers currently unused.
+### /app/models

-Models deals with the game and player models and their validations and interactions.
+Deals with the game and player models and their validations and interactions.

+### /app/views
-Views stores the HTML and erb files to be rendered.
+The HTML and erb files to be rendered.

 ## /config
 Configurations for the database, websockets, routes, and related server information.